Opening a Branch Office in Canada in 2024-25

 However, some of the common documents required include:

-• A detailed business plan outlining the business activities and operations
+- A detailed plan outlining the business activities and operations

 Eligibility for registering a branch office in Canada